The Twins Almanac for August

 Cruz Has Second 3-HR Game

-In a Saturday night home game versus the Royals, 39-year-old DH Nelson Cruz has his second three-home run game in 10 days, becoming the first Twin to have two such games in a season, and joining Eddie Rosario as the only Twins to have two 3-HR games altogether.
+In a Saturday night home game versus the Royals on this date in 2019, 39-year-old DH Nelson Cruz had his second three-home run game in 10 days, becoming the first Twin to have two such games in a season, and joining Eddie Rosario and Max Kepler as the only Twins to have two 3-HR games altogether.

-I believe Cruz is the only player in major league history with two 3-HR games after age 39 (somebody could check that for me).
+Cruz is the only player in major league history with two 3-HR games after age 39.
+Not even the steroid-addled Barry Bonds did it.

 The August 3 game was Cruz’s fourth game of the season with at least 11 total bases.
 Believe it or not, the only other player in Twins history with even two 11-total base games in one season was Jason Kubel in 2008.
 Of course the team single-game record is 14 by Kirby Puckett that one Sunday in Milwaukee in 1987.